 It is a common type of arthritis experienced by most older adults.
-It can result from the wearing down of the protective cartilages that act as cushions at the end of the bones.
+It can result from the wearing out of the protective cartilages that act as cushions at the tip of the bones.
 This condition mostly affects the joints on the knee, hips, spine, and hand.

 Signs and Symptoms of Osteoarthritis

 The symptoms experienced by patients with osteoarthritis can be easily managed despite the joint damage being usually irreversible.